Which is better for inflammation: Turmeric or Curcumin?Charity Parkinson Cl.H., H.N.C.

 Photo Credit: Vilb1 Flickr via Compfight cc

 Other products include the whole turmeric root, extracted in such a way that the full spectrum of compounds (both fat and water soluble) are present in their natural balance and in the final product.
-The amount of curcumin per serving is often noted to be clear that there is in fact a measurable amount of this compound naturally-occurring.
+The amount of curcumin per serving is often noted to be clear that there is, in fact, a measurable amount of this compound naturally-occurring.
 Black pepper extract (also known as bioperine) is sometimes included because it is known to increase the assimilation of turmeric into the cells of our digestive tract.
 It turns out that the essential oils in turmeric also play a major role in absorption.

 In essence, as new research is being done, it is pointing to the fact that there are other important compounds in turmeric that are assisting curcumin to absorbed into our digestive tract and utilized by our cells.
 Therefore the whole herb offers a benefit over any one isolated compound.
 This might be key when it comes to fighting inflammation.

-In my time as an herbalist for over 15 years, I have learned that a holistic approach is best.
+In my time as a herbalist for over 15 years, I have learned that a holistic approach is best.
 When we take an isolated approach to herbal medicine, we risk missing out on other important compounds that may play a role in the overall benefit of the plant.
 We also risk causing unforeseen side effects because the chemistry of that herb is no longer balanced.
-When in doubt, looking at how an herb has been used traditionally will give us a good indication as to how to best use it.
+When in doubt, looking at how a herb has been used traditionally will give us a good indication as to how to best use it.
 This perspective also gives us a window into the future because it tells us about the safety of a plants’ use over very long periods of time.
 On that note, happy turmeric hunting everyone!

 Herbal Dietary Supplement Sales in US Rise 6.8% in 2014